Tents make up social distancing essentials, but industry leader says businesses still struggle

 “I think it’s a great idea that we can support local businesses using the tents.
 Obviously, they can’t be used for weddings or special events or parties, but if they can be used for college classes, that’s terrific,” says Siena College Associate Director of Communications Lisa Witkowski.

-O’Donnell says she’s tried everything she can to make this new normal feel comfortable and fun for her students, particularly new freshman.
+O’Donnell says she’s tried everything she can to make this new normal feel comfortable and fun for her students, particularly new freshmen.

 “We need to acknowledge that it’s awkward and we need to acknowledge that we’re doing the best we can with the resources available to us, as a society as a school, as a culture and what have you,” she says.